rm-hull/luma.lcd/doc/python-usage.rst

 Color Model
 ^^^^^^^^^^^
-Any of the standard :mod:`PIL.ImageColor` color formats may be used, but since the PCD8544 LCD is monochrome, only the HTML color names ``"black"`` and ``"white"`` values should really be used; in fact, by default, any value *other* than black is treated as white.
-The :py:class:`luma.core.canvas` object does have a ``dither`` flag which if set to True, will convert color drawings to a dithered monochrome effect (see the *3d_box.py* example, below).
+Any of the standard :py:mod:`PIL.ImageColor` color formats may be used, but since the PCD8544 LCD is monochrome, only the HTML color names :py:const:`"black"` and :py:const:`"white"` values should really be used; in fact, by default, any value *other* than black is treated as white.
+The :py:class:`luma.core.render.canvas` object does have a :py:attr:`dither` flag which if set to True, will convert color drawings to a dithered monochrome effect (see the *3d_box.py* example, below).

 .. code:: python

   with canvas(device, dither=True) as draw:
       draw.rectangle((10, 10, 30, 30), outline="white", fill="red")

+Note that there is no such limitation for the ST7735 device which supports 262K colour RGB images, whereby 24-bit RGB images are downscaled to 18-bit RGB.

 Landscape / Portrait Orientation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-By default the display will be oriented in landscape mode (84x48 pixels).
-Should you have an application that requires the display to be mounted in a portrait aspect, then add a ``rotate=N`` parameter when creating the device:
+By default the PCD8544 and ST7735 displays will both be oriented in landscape mode (84x48 and 160x128 pixels respectively).
+Should you have an application that requires the display to be mounted in a portrait aspect, then add a :py:attr:`rotate=N` parameter when creating the device:

 .. code:: python